zorbaTheRainy/autotranslate/README.md

 When I get this to a state where it doesn't need improvement, I won't improve it.
 I am not making improvements just to show "progress".
 I use this too much to just ignore it.
 If it works and I am happy, I won't change it.
 If it breaks and I need it, I'll fix it.

 But if it works well enough, I'll do something else (the urge to tinker aside).

+### Can you use something besides DeepL?

+In theory:  Sure.

+In fact: No.

+Here is the problem (and I am open to solutions):  I want a PDF translator that does layout‑preserving PDF translation.
+That means it replaces Language-A text with Language-B text on the exact same place shown on the PDF.
+The goal is to have a properly formatted PDF that is readable by Language-B speakers where all the context of placement and images are preserved.

+There are plenty of text-to-text or PDF-to-text solutions out there.
+But that isn't what I want.

+I haven't found a free, OSS solution that does that.
+LibreTranslate does not support PDF, and doesn't do layout‑preserving PDF translation.

+And it needs to work via an API (not web form based)

+There are a few APIs (Google, BeringAI, etc.), but they all cost money.
+I don't want to pay for a service that I don't use.

 ## Star History